 Interest liability re-calculated for compliance of provision of section 16 of the CGST Act, which provides for reversal of ITC if creditors for inward supply have not been paid in 180 days.
 Therefore, sundry creditors outstanding as on 31.03.2018 must be reconciled that no outstanding amount is lying for inward supplies made by them in between 1.07.2017 to 2.10.2017.

 For reporting Late Fees duly paid during the period July 2017 to March 2018 for late filing of any of the GST Returns on which Late Fees was levied and paid by the Registered Person,.

 Table6.1 of GSTR 3B shall be used.
 Further, the details of Late Fee to be reported in Part IV of GSTR 9 can also be cross verified with Credit and Debit relating to late fee in Electronic tax Liability Register.

 D.For Penalty and Other Dues Payable and Paid

 In GSTR 3B, there is no Table specified for payment of any Penalty or Other Dues.
 However, under the law there can be instances where a person filing an Annual Return might have paid penalty due to various instances such as like for causing movement of goods in violation of provisions of Rule 138 or due to any order passed by proper officer etc.

 The preparation of GSTR 9 is a diligent process and requires good automated solutions to avoid manual errors.
-IRIS GST is a leading GST Suvidha Provider (GSP) providing easy and efficient solutions for GST (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
-To have your GSTR-9 queries solved and to know more about our solution for filing GSTR-9, please register for demo here or write to firstname.lastname@example.org.
+IRIS GST is a leading GST Suvidha Provider (GSP) providing easy and GST solution (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
+To have your GSTR-9 queries solved and to know more about our solution for GSTR 9 filing, or write to firstname.lastname@example.org.